yuanz03/tp/docs/UserGuide.md

    * `delete pl/John Doe` : Deletes `John Doe` from the Address Book.

-   * `clear` : Deletes all player contacts and team from Address Book.
+   * `clear` : Deletes all players' contacts and teams from Address Book.

    * `exit` : Exits the app.